rpgreview/papersandpaychecks/pnp.md

 to bring out what the players need to roll as soon as they ask.
 6. Continue to encourage the players to award sincerity, intimacy or desperation dice.
 Lead by example.

 It is quite possible that you have a troublesome player or two; usually these are quickly identified as a player who is enjoying the depraved requests of the Boss and is asking for more, thus not resisting the Boss (and thus not being able to complete the game).

 There are a couple of strategies for this sort of player, the first is to escalate the commands given by the Boss until the  player is in a situation where they can do nothing but resist.
 This is fraught with difficulty as it may result in the GM  breaking the rules set down in the disclaimer.

 The second strategy is to give the character commands that are impossible to complete.
 One of my examples was ordering the character to go around to all of the shops in the Wellington region and replace the front page with a new one; this was an action that the character had no chance of completing.
 Further escalation of these sorts of commands eventually leads the player to the believe that the Boss is really just a nasty person and should be resisted.

 **End Game**

 The End Game possibilities are as wild as the players you will have, however a couple of points the GM should be aware of at the End Game stage.

 The character will always “win” the End Game, and the Boss knows this, he will attempt to go all out to defend or fight or attempt to convince the character that going against the Boss is not the best way.
 The Boss will beg, he will make lewd remarks, he will insult, he will cry, he will scream.
 As the GM it is your responsibility to make this happen, stand  up and take it too the players – this is the Boss’s last hurrah.

 **Conclusions**

-Know the background of the game, know the rules of My Life with Master, and portray the Boss as wild as you can.
+Know the background of the game, know the rules of *Papers & Paychecks*, and portray the Boss as wild as you can.

 These three elements will ensure that you have a unique and fun experience when playing My Life with the Boss.

 In the two times I ran My Life with the Boss at KapCon, both ended very differently and took very different tracks.
 This is to be expected, some characters will fixate on protecting their connections and growing Love, others will attempt to satisfy the Boss (growing their Self Loathing) and others again will attempt to disrupt the actions of the other  characters.

 Ultimately however, and this is what My Life with Master is about, it will return to resisting the Boss and completing the End Game.

 As I have suggested, play the Boss to the hilt, this is one of the ways that the players will remember this game and get enjoyment from it, the second point in which the players will have enjoyment is the relative freedom they have from a GM that says “yes, and ...” to all of their requests.

 Game Tools / Devices
 Organisational Chart